gregrickaby/nextjs-starter/README.md

 2. Create a new file named `next.config.js` in the root of the app

-3. Copy & Paste the following and save:
+3. Copy & paste the following code and save:

 ```js
 // next.config.js